sc-camp/site/2017/content/index.md

 ## Registration fee

 COST: *to be announced*.
-The registration fee includes accommodation, food and access to all scientific lectures.
+The registration fee includes lunches and access to all scientific lectures and practical sessions.